 • Evening classes, etc.

-To make the building what we dream it could be for our families we would need:
+To make the building what we dream it could be for our families we need:

-• Specialist builders/developers to help with repairs
+• Builders/developers to help with fitting and furnishing

 • Gardeners/landscape artists to help create a beautiful outdoor space